fareast555/MPC_CharacterLimitedTextField/README.md

 <h3>To cast on an existing UITextField Storyboard IBOutlet:</h3>

 1. Add a property of this class.
     @property (weak, nonatomic) IBOutlet UITextField *textField; //Your existing text field
     @property (strong, nonatomic) MPC_MaxCharacterDelimitedTextField *MPC_textField;

 2. In Storyboard > Identity Inspector > Custom Class, select the MPC_CharacterLimitedTextField class from the pull down.

-To cast this class on an existing UITextField example, if you create a MPC_CharacterLimitedTextField property called MPC_textField, you could use it to cast your existin: self.MPC_textField = (MPC_CharacterLimitedTextField *)self.textField;
+To cast this class on an existing UITextField example, if you create a MPC_CharacterLimitedTextField property called MPC_textField (for example), you could use it to cast your existing UITextField:
+    self.MPC_textField = (MPC_CharacterLimitedTextField *)self.textField;

 Hope you find this class useful!